 Gerry: What about the part of the Shahadah where Muhammad is the Messenger of God?

 Uzza: That was added later.
 It may have been al-Zubayr's idea.
 At least he was the first to make it official by issuing a coin during the Second Fitna on which was stamped what has been called the second Shahadah, a declaration that Muhammad is the Messenger of Allah.
 Al-Malik adopted both the coinage and the saying perhaps as a way of telling the believers in the south that the believers in the north believed the same thing.
 Al-Malik was a practical man, he may have also added the second Shahadah so that Jews and Christians could not avoid paying the jizya by repeating the Shahadah about there being only one god when asked to so.

 Bob: By pretending to be Muslims.

 Uzza: But they were not pretending, they all believed in the same god, the one and only.

 Gerry: The addition of the second Shahadah is how we got the cult of the Prophet Muhammad?

 Uzza: It laid the foundation.
 The full-blown cult of Muhammad would be born out of necessity.
 Allah said that the Koran contained an answer to everything.
 For a small book by holy book standards, made smaller by constant repetitions, it was quite the boast.
 When it came to governing an empire it would prove an idle one.
-It would be left to the Abbasids dynasty that overthrew the Umayyad in 750 or so in another war of succession referred to as the Third Fitna to come up with a comprehensive system of precedents that would guide and expand on the administration of rule by the Book.
+It would be left to the Abbasids dynasty which overthrew the Umayyad in 750 or so, in another war of succession referred to as the Third Fitna to come up with a comprehensive system of precedents that would guide and expand on the administration of rule by the Book.